3

 – Colin

-Mar 15, 2014 at 8:03
+Commented Mar 15, 2014 at 8:03

 • 1

 @Colin: as it says in my answer, this is a separate service operated by the German Red Cross, they have their own staff to process requests and nothing on their website indicates that it's unavailable.
 But it is possible that's an oversight and they are affected by the ICRC digitalization as well.
 I will send them an email to clarify.
-Mar 15, 2014 at 13:21
+Commented Mar 15, 2014 at 13:21

 • 2

-@Colin: I have now received an answer: the DRK tracing service has its own records and is completely unaffected by the ICRC digitalization project- Mar 28, 2014 at 8:26
+@Colin: I have now received an answer: the DRK tracing service has its own records and is completely unaffected by the ICRC digitalization project- Commented Mar 28, 2014 at 8:26

 6